kowshikmeda/devtinder/backend/README.md

 -Why do we need indexing?advantages and disadvantages of crating it?
 -Read the article about compound indexes
 - Always Think about CORNER CASES

+-Write code with proper validation for the POST /request/review/:status/:requestId API -Thought process of POST Vs GET
+-Read about ref and populate
+-Create a GET /user/requests/recieved with all checks -Create a GET /user/connections

+-Create a GET /feed API
+-Explore $nin,$ne,$and and other query operators -Pagination